run2bizdocs/documentation/en-us/docs/4biz-helium/tracker/use/user-task-configure.md

 !!!
 Abstract "RULE"

-    The rules configured in the workflow will have priority over the service request template markings, as this is a complement to the workflow.
+    The rules configured in the tracker will have priority over the service request template markings, as this is a complement to the tracker.

 **Knowledge Base**